 - OG is the original specific gravity (before fermentation), measured with a hydrometer;

 The last thing our beer calculator does is finding the exact amount of alcohol in a given volume of alcoholic beverage.
 For example, you can determine the volume of alcohol in a 500 ml bottle of 4.5% beer.
 If you are interested in finding this value, use this equation:

 alcohol volume = total volume × ABV

 Difference between ABV, ABW and proof

 Proof is a different measure of an alcoholic beverage.
-Its origins date back to 16th century England, where liquors were taxed basing on their alcohol content.
+Its origins date back to 16th century England, where liquors were taxed based on their alcohol content.
 They were tested in the following way: a pellet of gunpowder was soaked in a spirit, and if it could still burn afterwards, the spirit was deemed above proof and taxed higher than ordinary.

-In 1816, the gunpowder test was replaced with specific gravity test.
+In 1816, the gunpowder test was replaced with a specific gravity test.
 Since then, the main measure of alcohol content was ABV (alcohol by volume) or ABW (alcohol by weight).
 Still, you can find the equivalent of proof in ABV: